MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 •	Retrieve accounts
 •	View Safe Members

-Add the application(s) as a Safe Member with the following authorizations:
+Add the application as a Safe Member with the following authorizations:
 •	Retrieve accounts

 ## Add a CyberArk® application to machine / group